-Mike prosecutes and defends in the Crown Court on a range of criminal matters, including POCA.
+Mike prosecutes and defends in the Crown Court in a range of criminal matters, including POCA, and has appeared in the Court of Appeal and the High Court.
 He prepares thoroughly and has excellent client care.
-Mike is a CPS Grade 2 prosecutor and has been appointed to the specialist panels for serious crime, fraud and proceeds of crime.
+Mike is a CPS grade 3 prosecutor and has been appointed to the specialist panels for serious crime, fraud and proceeds of crime.
+He also been appointed to the SFO’s panel C for prosecution, proceeds of crime and international assistance.

 Having completed pupillage at 4 Breams Buildings, he joined 1MCB as a third six pupil in October 2016 and became a tenant in August 2017.